abundantRuby/STOCKBOT/README.md

 It performs these calculations across a large list of stocks, and then proceeds to send an email containing all the signals to the user.

-To send the emails, STOCKBOT securely connects to the Gmail SMTP server by utilizing a remote access code, which allows it to send authorized emails.
+To send the emails, STOCKBOT securely connects to the Gmail SMTP server by using a remote access code, which allows it to send authorized emails.

 ```python
 def send_email(stock_messages):